 I’m no different.
-I’ve experienced the trials and tribulations of life and I am grateful to have discovered yoga at the age of 22.
-It breathed fresh life into my body and soul, but a few decades later I found myself searching for ways to recover from a ski accident that severely impacted my hip.
-For the first time in my life, yoga wasn’t solving my problem.
+I’ve experienced the trials and tribulations of life and am grateful that I discovered yoga at the age of 22.
+It breathed fresh life into my body and soul, but a few decades later I found myself searching for ways to recover from a ski accident that severely impacted one of my hips.
+For the first time, yoga wasn’t solving my problem.
 Lying on my back in Savasana one day after yoga class, I willed a better way.
-I closed my eyes and, without attachment, I asked for a way to resolve my hip pain and fulfill my vision of finding a way to help more people, something that really works.
-The answer came a few weeks later in a random email inviting me to a Kaiut Yoga class in a church basement in Boulder, CO.
-I trusted the sign and enrolled in four classes.
-In the first 10 minutes of my first class, I knew I had been guided as I had asked.
-This was in the winter of 2015, and while I still have work to do, I now have a practice that has restored my sense of youth and transformed my understanding of health, fitness and our potential to heal.
-But read on, Kaiut was just the tip of the iceberg.
+I closed my eyes and, without attachment, I asked for a way to resolve my hip pain and fulfill my vision of providing yoga that could help more people, something that really works.
+The answer came through in the winter of 2015, and while I still have work to do, I now have a practice that has restored my sense of youth and transformed my understanding of health, fitness and our potential to heal and I’d like to share it with you.

-In studying with Luciana, I gained an understanding of the roots and original intent of the practice, which has led to the development and evolution of Avita Yoga.
-Avita is a moving meditation that heals in body and mind because it uses the body to access the mind–where all healing occurs.
-It is a practice of inner self-reflection that uses physical shapes and movements, sometimes active and sometimes passive, to stimulate the body’s healing physiology while continuously paving the way to the stillness of the mind.
-In addition to the amazing physical benefits, Avita Yoga embraces the Perennial Philosophy inspired in the Neo Vedanta and popularized by Aldous Huxley in his book by the same name.
-It is an all-inclusive approach that can be summed up with the following three attributes:
+This has been my inner process and journey that has led to the development and evolution of Avita Yoga®.
+It won’t seem like it at first, but Avita Yoga is a complete practice.
+It is a moving meditation that shows us what needs undoing.
+We use the body to lead us to a peaceful state of mind that is not temporary.
+It is a practice of inner self-reflection that uses physical shapes and movements, sometimes active, sometimes passive, to stimulate the body’s healing physiology and to access the healing power of the mind.
+Without a way to access the healed mind, we have nothing.
+In addition to the remarkable physical benefits that Avita Yoga embraces the Perennial Philosophy (inspired in the Neo Vedanta and popularized by Aldous Huxley in his book by the same name) provides an all-inclusive approach to the practice which can be summed up with the following three attributes:

-1) There is a Constant that transcends a world of constant change.
+1) There is a Constant Love (a state of mind) that transcends a world of constant change.

 2) This Constant is available to us all as a loving Guide that always has our best interest in mind.

-3) It is the purpose of a lifetime to discover It (in fact deep inside, this shared Truth is what we desire above all else).
+3) It is the purpose of a lifetime to discover this shared Guide for ourselves (deep down, its what we want more than anything).

 What better goal could exist?
 It’s what makes Avita the yoga of a lifetime, for a lifetime.